 Rolling Start Check

-ErgZone continuously monitors for rolling starts in intervals and includes an indicator (a small circle) on the interval numbers displayed, like the one shown in interval 2 in the screenshot below.
+ErgZone continuously monitors for rolling starts in intervals and displays an indicator (a small circle) on the interval numbers displayed, like the one shown in interval 2 in the screenshot below.

 What is a rolling start?